 Women from all over Kentucky, who are age 18 or older and are dependent on alcohol or drugs.
 As Chrysalis House provides very lengthy and intensive treatment, we recommend that women try out-patient or short term treatment before Chrysalis House.

 Is there an admission fee or any other costs for treatment?

 There is no fee for admission but all new clients will complete a SNAP application for food stamps .
 The food stamps will be used to help provide the meals and snacks while the client is in residential treatment.
 Most clients will pay no fees until they begin employment – approximately 3 to 6 months into the program.
 Once income begins, clients contribute about 30% of their gross income toward their room and board.

 How long is treatment at Chrysalis House?

 Length of treatment is based on each individual client’s needs.
-However, length of stay in the first phase of the program, residential living, generally ranges from 5 to 9 months and length of stay in the second phase, independent living, generally ranges from 9 months to 1 year.
+However, length of stay in the first phase of the program, residential living, generally ranges from 4 to 6 months.

 Can I bring my children to Chrysalis House with me?

 Three of our residential facilities accommodate pregnant women and women with children.
 Newborns and children under two years old may reside with their mothers full time.
 Older children are welcome to spend nights and weekends with their mothers when it does not interfere with the child’s schooling or the mother’s participation in programming.